 Disciples Mission Fund Special Day Offerings allow Disciples to give with specific intention 6 times during the year.
 Congregations or individuals provide these over-and-above gifts in support of designated ministries.

-Easter provides support for the General Ministries of the Christian Church (Disciples of Christ.)
+Easter provides support for most of the General Ministries of the Christian Church (Disciples of Christ.)
 These ministries operate across the U.S. and Canada as well as around the world.

 Through care, service and advocacy for others; sharing resources, stories and worship, general ministries partner with region to strengthen congregations for the mission of the church.

 Pentecost gifts support the development and growth of new churches.
 Fifty percent of the offering is available for new church ministries in the regions it was given and the remainder supports the General Assembly’s New Church Priority that is housed in the Hope Partnership for Missional Transformation.

 All gifts to the Pentecost Offering directly support the operating expenses of new congregations and the training of new church pastors, mentors and coaches.

 Fourteen Colleges and Universities; and 7 Theological Institutions receive direct support through this offering, further nurturing the relationship between the church and educational institutions.